How to sell more: 8 sales tips (+ actionable examples)

 Automate as much admin as you can to save time and free your head space for closing.
 Things like email templates and sending emails in bulk can help speed up your communication while remaining personal.

 Lead generation shouldn’t revolve around manual data entry either.
-For example, OnePageCRM’s Lead Clipper allows you to clip leads from any web page in a click and add their info straight into the CRM!
+For example, Lead Clipper is a free browser extension that allows you to clip leads from any web page in a just click and add their info straight into your CRM.